ViktorGakis/WebApps/readme.md

 # This is a repository for web apps.

--   For the Backend we will use [FastAPI](https://fastapi.tiangolo.com/)/Flask.
+-   For the Backend we will use [FastAPI](https://fastapi.tiangolo.com/)/[Flask](https://flask.palletsprojects.com/).
--   For the Frontend we will use Javascript/Jquery with Bootstrap.
+-   For the Frontend we will use Javascript/Jquery with Bootstrap 5.